AIAnytime/Early-Stage-Diabetes-Risk-Prediction/README.md

 ## Evaluation and Interpretation👇

-All the models have performed well but **Decision Tree** leads to a better accuracy and shows promising result in evaluation steps as well. **The Decision Tree Classifier has given 94% accuracy ahead of Logistic Regression (90%) and KNN (88%).**
+All the models have performed well but **Decision Tree** leads to a better accuracy and shows promising result in evaluation steps as well. **The Decision Tree Classifier has given 94% accuracy ahead of Logistic Regression (90%) and KNN (88%).
+But in Decision Tree, it seems to overfit and "Age" has strong correlation with Target.
+I have used Logistic Regression ahead of Decision Tree for this task.**

 <a href="https://ibb.co/8MmFXqN"><img src="https://i.ibb.co/LS04vmY/decision-tree-plot.png" alt="decision-tree-plot" border="0"></a>